What is a sales pipeline and why is it crucial?

 - Discovery phase: identification and qualification of leads.
 Offer presentation: detailed presentation of the sales offer to interested prospects.

-- Presentation of the offer: detailed presentation of the sales offer to interested prospects.
+- Offer presentation: detailed presentation of the sales offer to interested prospects.

 - Negotiation: discussion of terms and possible adjustments.

-- Conclusion: finalizing the sale and turning the prospect into a customer.
+- Conclusion: finalize the sale and turn the prospect into a customer.

 How this example can be adapted to suit your company’s needs:

-- Every business has its own particularities.
+- Each company has its own particularities.
 Some may require additional or different phases.
 The important thing is to adjust the pipeline to the realities of your business and the needs of your customers.

 How can you manage and monitor your pipeline to ensure continuous growth?